 Adjuvants formulated to reduce bounce contain various kinds of surfactants to lessen surface tension.
 The droplet deforms more when it hits the leaf, absorbing energy and wetting the surface rather than bouncing off.
 Some adjuvants make the droplet more viscous too, which helps dissipate its energy on impact.

 A couple of other adjuvant actions can be helpful for ornamentals.

 Products containing ‘stickers’ or extenders help retain the active ingredient on the surface, giving it more time to be absorbed and making it more ‘rainfast’ – useful for protectant fungicides or insecticides and when you’re trying to manage spray operations in changeable weather or wanting to irrigate.
 Bear in mind, though, stickers can impede uptake of systemic products and check the label or EAMU notices on your fungicide, insecticide or plant growth regulator which may include advice on appropriate adjuvants to use.

-Adjuvants containing humectant compounds, such as sugars or glycerol, not only can keep water-soluble materials in a liquid form but also reduce droplet evaporation, both ‘in flight’ and after landing.
-That property makes them especially valuable when you need to apply smaller droplets, and to increase absorption of systemic products including plant growth regulators.
+Adjuvants are designed to improve uptake can help overcome the barrier of a leaf’s waxy cuticle.
+Those containing humectant compounds, such as sugars or glycerol, not only can keep water-soluble materials in a liquid form but also reduce droplet evaporation, both ‘in flight’ and after landing.

 The pros and cons

 There’s a balance to be struck with some of these adjuvant properties.
 Overdoing the wetting or spreading, for example, can lead to excessive run-off which defeats the object.
 And enhancing the performance of an active ingredient may make phytotoxicity more of a risk on some crops – by increasing the amount taken up through the leaf cuticle, for example.